-Note that LDO1 is always disabled in BACKUP and ZERO states.

-Note that, when LDO1_PIN_MODE = 1, then LDO1 only operates as determined by the LDO1_VSEL field.
+- 1. LDO1 is always disabled in BACKUP and ZERO states. - When LDO1_PIN_MODE = 1, then LDO1 only operates as determined by the LDO1_VSEL field.
 The Hibernate settings are ignored under this configuration.

 14.8 DC-DC CONVERTER OPERATION

 14.8.1 OVERVIEW